ktuukkan/marine-api/doc/readme.txt

 Version 0.1 (pre-alpha)
 <http://sourceforge.net/project/marineapi/>

-Copyright 2010 Kimmo Tuukkanen
+Copyright 2010 Kimmo Tuukkanen <ktuukkan@users.sourceforge.net>

+1. SYSTEM REQUIREMENTS

+ * Java JDK 1.5 or later

-1. LICENSING
+2. LICENSING

 Java Marine API is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the